canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 When the Ubuntu Pro Client (`pro`) is installed on the system, it delivers custom messages on ["Message of the Day" (MOTD)](https://wiki.debian.org/motd).
-Those messages are generated directly by two different sources.
+Those messages are generated directly by three different sources.

 ## MOTD notifying about available updates